mtrudel/thousand_island/README.md

 processes are long-lived, and normally live for the entire period that the `Server` is running.

-A handler process is tied to the lifecycle of a client connection, and only started when a client connects.
+A handler process is tied to the lifecycle of a client connection, and is only started when a client connects.
 The length of its lifetime beyond that of the underlying connection is dependent on the behaviour of the configured Handler module.
 In typical cases its lifetime is directly related to that of the underlying connection.